Smooth newt: Larvae

 The aquatic larvae are 6.5–7 mm long and yellow-brown with two longitudinal stripes at hatching.
-They initially have, in addition to their gills, only two balancers at the sides of the head, short appendages for attaching to plants which get resorbed within a few days.
-As in all salamanders, forelegs develop before the hindlegs.
-The colour becomes a more cryptic, darkly marbled yellow to brown in the growing larvae.
-Larvae are very slender and similar to the palmate newt.
-They develop a skin seam from the neck to the pointed tail; the tail is as long as the head and trunk.
+They initially have, In addition to their gills, they initially have only two balancers at the sides of their heads, short appendages for attaching to plants which are resorbed within a few days.
+As with all salamanders, the forelegs develop before the hindlegs.
+The colour of the larvae changes to a more cryptic, darkly marbled yellow to brown as they grow.
+Larvae are very slender and resemble those of the palmate newt.
+They develop a skin seam running from the neck to the pointed tail, which is as long as the head and trunk combined.
 The larvae grow to 3–4.5 cm, which is also the size of the efts (terrestrial juveniles) just after metamorphosis.

 Similar species

 The smooth newt resembles the other, less widespread Lissotriton species.
 It can be confused especially with the closely related "smooth newt complex" species (marked with * in the table below) and the more distant palmate newt, which often occurs in the same area.
-Females are especially difficult to tell apart, as distinguishing features are mainly observed in the males at breeding season.
+Females are particularly challenging to distinguish, as the distinguishing features are primarily observed in the males during the breeding season.